Clarence B. Jones

-Clarence Benjamin Jones (born January 8, 1931) is an American lawyer and the former personal counsel, advisor, draft speech writer and close friend of Martin Luther King Jr. He is a Scholar in Residence at the Martin Luther King Jr. Institute at Stanford University.
+Clarence Benjamin Jones (born January 8, 1931) is an American lawyer and the former personal counsel, advisor, draft speech writer and close friend of Martin Luther King Jr. He is a recipient of the Presidential Medal of Freedom, the nation's highest civilian honor.
+Jones is a scholar in residence at the Martin Luther King Jr. Institute at Stanford University.
 He is the author of What Would Martin Say?
 (HarperCollins, 2008) and Behind the Dream: The Making of the Speech that Transformed a Nation (Palgrave-Macmillan, 2011).
-His next book, Last of the Lions is scheduled for release in Spring of 2023 (Red Hawk Publishing).
+His book Last of the Lions was released on August 1, 2023 (Redhawk Publications).
+Jones currently serves as Chairman of the non-profit Spill the Honey Foundation.

 In 1962, Martin Luther King Jr. wrote a letter recommending his lawyer and advisor, Clarence B. Jones, to the New York State Bar, stating: "Ever since I have known Mr. Jones, I have always seen him as a man of sound judgment, deep insights, and great dedication.
-I am also convinced that he is a man of great integrity".
+I am also convinced that he is a man of great integrity."

 Early life

-Jones was born January 8, 1931, to parents who were domestic workers in Philadelphia, Pennsylvania.
-He was raised in a foster home and, brought up in the Catholic religion, attended a Sisters of the Blessed Sacrament boarding school in New England, as did his mother.
-He later moved with his family to Palmyra, New Jersey, and graduated from Palmyra High School.
+Jones was born January 8, 1931, to parents who were domestic workers in Philadelphia.
+He was raised in a foster home and brought up in the Catholic religion; he attended a Sisters of the Blessed Sacrament boarding school in New England, as did his mother.
+Later he and his family moved to Palmyra, New Jersey; he graduated from Palmyra High School.

 He earned a bachelor's degree from Columbia College in 1953.
 Following his graduation he was drafted into the United States Army in 1953 and spent nearly two years at Fort Dix when he declined to sign a loyalty oath.